-The University of San Diego’s SAE Baja program is an interdisciplinary engineering team consisting of mechanical, electrical, and industrial engineering students from the Shiley-Marcos School of Engineering.
+University of San Diego’s SAE Baja program is an interdisciplinary team consisting of mechanical, electrical, and industrial engineering students.
 In addition, we will enlist students from the University of San Diego’s School of Business to manage finances and facilitate funding.
-For the second year in a row, our team will design, engineer, fabricate, test and compete with an off-road vehicle in the 2017 SAE Collegiate Design Series.
-Last year’s team found immense success by finishing 30th overall out of over 90 teams.
+For the third year in a row, our team will design, engineer, fabricate, test , and compete with an off-road vehicle in the 2018 SAE Collegiate Design Series.
+Last year’s team found immense success by finishing 44th overall out of over 100 teams.

-This year’s team aims to improve on the previous design by reducing excess weight, refining vehicle control and improving overall durability.
-As a team, we intend to expand this program to a school-wide venture to provide a practical, real-world learning experience.
+This year’s team aims to improve on the previous design by reducing excess weight, refining vehicle control, and improving overall durability.
+As a team, we intend on expanding this program to a school wide venture to provide practical learning experience.
 We are working day and night to make USD proud and cannot thank you enough for your support.

 SAE Baja consists of three regional competitions that test each team’s vehicle design to the breaking point.
-Throughout the competition our team will be judged on the creation of design specifications and the ability to meet those specifications along with computer aided drafting, analysis, testing and development, manufacturability, serviceability, system integration and how well our vehicle performs dynamically.
-The 2017 west coast competition will be held in Gorman, California from April 27th through the 30th, and will host over 100 universities.
-The competition consists of both static and dynamic events over a three day period.
+Throughout the competition, our team will be judged on the creation of design specifications and the ability to meet those specifications, computer aided drafting, analysis, testing and development, manufacturability, serviceability, system integration and how well our vehicle performs dynamically.
+The 2018 west coast competition will be held in Washougal, Washington from May 30th to June 2nd and will host over 100 universities.
+The competition consists of both static and dynamic events over a 3 day period.

 Day 1—Static Evaluation